apache/logging-log4cxx/src/site/markdown/performance.md

 -# The "Appending" benchmarks just format the message (using PatternLayout) then discard the result.
 -# The "Async" benchmarks test AsyncAppender throughput, with logging events discarded in the background thread.
 -# The "Logging" benchmarks write to a file using buffered output.
+Overhead is 2-3 times more when not using buffered output.